New Zealand / Corrections And Clarifications

 She was looking for an accounting job, but said once she found one they would likely stay living in their van to save money.

-Recent government changes to emergency housing criteria, required people to make "reasonable attempts" to find other housing and pay their contribution or risk losing their benefit for 13 weeks.
+Recent government changes to emergency housing criteria required people to make "reasonable attempts" to find other housing and pay their contribution or risk a 13 week stand-down from emergency housing eligibility.

 Kathy said this meant emergency accommodation was not an option for them.